“Keeper of the Keys of Europe”

 Martin Elias Ridinger (1731 Augsburg 1780).
 Sable Siberian or Sarmatian Marten. / Egyptian Weasel (“supposedly the mongoose, Herpestes mungo”, Th).
 One each of the species, the former front center.
 Colored etching with engraving.
 Inscribed: MUSTELA Zibellina.
 MUSTELA Pharaonis. / Zobel … as above / Matre Zibeline de Siberie.
 Belette. / Familia IV.
 Fünffzæhige. / ex Collect.
 Ludolfii (Jacob Theodor Klein, honorary member of the Russian Academy of Sciences). / Ridinger. sc.
 12 × 7¾ in (30.6 × 19.8 cm).

-Thienemann & Schwarz 1054. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., part XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.
+Thienemann & Schwarz 1054. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., sect.
+XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s currently the one as the others all the same). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.

 The sable “is the most like the pine marten among the relations of the species … The shining silken coat, which is regarded already of old as